Formerly the NICHD BTB for Developmental Disorders

 Our Family web site is a separate web site dedicated to our tissue donors and their families.
 A registry of donors has also been established.

-The NICHD BTB has extensive experience in arranging for the rapid retrieval of tissue upon the death of individuals while at home, in hospitals or hospice care.
+The UMB BTB has extensive experience in arranging for the rapid retrieval of tissue upon the death of individuals while at home, in hospitals or hospice care.
 The Bank is able to assist researchers who are working with patients who intend to donate tissues at the time of their death.

 Meetings and Outreach